 Heat the oil in a medium saute pan over medium heat.
 Add the onion and leek a generous pinch of salt and saute until onion is starting to soften, about 5 minutes.
-Add the asparagus and saute for another 3-4 minutes.
+Add the asparagus and saute for another 3-4 minutes or, if using sauteed greens or par-baked squash, wait until onion is soft and stir in greens to combine.
 Add the garlic, cook for 30 seconds, then pour in the wine and cook, stirring occasionally until liquid is reduced by half.

 Spread the vegetables over the bread and sprinkle with half the cheese.